devbret/tipoff-analytics/README.md

 # Tipoff Analytics
-Code files for the Tipoff Analytics website.
+The code files for a five page website, built for a company known as "Tipoff Analytics".